Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - For a flaccid bowel, you may use digital stimulation and manual removal of the stool.
 At first, you do this program every other day.
 Later, you may need to do it more often to prevent accidents.
 You may also have to adjust how much and when you eat.

-- Eating more fiber can help some people with spinal cord injuries manage their bowel habits.
+- Eating more fiber can help some people who have spinal cord injuries manage their bowel habits.
 Good sources of fiber include whole-grain breads and cereals, fruits, and vegetables.

 For best results:

 - Do your program at the same time every day.
 Most people do their bowel program in the morning.
+Doing it after a meal can take advantage of a natural bowel reflex that happens after eating.
 Choose the most convenient time for you, and stay with it.

 - Sit up if possible.
 This can help move the stool down in the intestine.
 If you cannot sit up, lie on your side.